 A good example of a centralized cryptocurrency exchange is Coinbase.
 At the current time, US investors (and many others) can only use fiat money to purchase or make trades with Coinbase if they go through the complete (and bank-derived) KYC/AML procedures.

 Coinbase holds your cryptographic keys as well.
 So one central entity is holding all the account information and the actual digital assets.
 Similar to a bank, only Coinbase states that they have a very secure system of cold storage.
-But there’s still a single point of failure.
-This means in the case of a hypothetical hack at Coinbase that all users are vulnerable.
+But there’s still a centralized point of failure.
+This means in the case of a hypothetical hack at Coinbase, all users are vulnerable.